architect | Giorgos Nearchou & Antia Perikleous

 Type | Residential

 Completion date | Winter 2017

 This is a residential building designed by our Architects Giorgos Nearchou & Antia Perikleous for their clients Marina & Valantis.
 The building is located in Ypsonas, Limassol, Cyprus.
-The structural design and analysis has been prepared by Sotiris Sotiriou (ASD Sotiriou), while the mechanical and electrical studies have been prepared by Costas Petrides and Petros Petrou respectively.
+The mechanical and electrical studies have been prepared by Costas Petrides and Petros Petrou respectively.
 Also, the Energy Performance Certificate (EPC) has been prepared by our mechanical engineer Costas Petrides.

 The building is located on top of a small hill in Ypsonas, Limassol, having a beautiful view of the Akrotiri peninsula.

 Finishing materials, such as Iroco wood and Fiber Cement Boards (FCB), have been used on the front elevation of the building for aesthetic purposes as well as for shading, reduction of noise and as wind barriers.
 Moreover, the building is very well-insulated due to the use of thick ORTHBLOCKS for the walls.
 The roof is also heavily insulated by using 100mm of polystyrene on top of the roof slab, and 100mm of rockwool underneath it.

 The building has been designed bearing Bio-climatic principles in mind.
 There are two open-plan areas at the ground floor.
 The first open-plan area is comprised of the living room and the dining area, which are oriented South and West; the main reason being the thermal gain during the winter season from midday to sunset.